azizcodes/azizcodes.github.io/_posts/2018-01-10-pandasmelt.md

 categories: jekyll update
 ---

-First some info on [wide and long formats](https://en.wikipedia.org/wiki/Wide_and_narrow_data).
-Bascially, how to change from format to the other shown in the wikipedia page.
+First some info on [wide and long formats on Wikipedia](https://en.wikipedia.org/wiki/Wide_and_narrow_data).
+The subject of this post is how to switch from one format to the other.

 Why is that necessary?

-Well, some Javascript libraries require that the data be in the long format, for example.
+Well, for me it's software requirements.
+For example, some Javascript libraries require that the data be in the long format.
 So here is how to do that.
-First let's GET the table
+First let's GET the table from Wikipedia

 ``` python
 import pandas as pd